SHARE THIS

 | |

-Honours | | | 2002/2003 | | | Luís Filipe Madeira Caeiro Figo (Portuguese pronunciation: ; born 4 November 1972) is a Portuguese former professional footballer who played as a winger for Sporting CP, Barcelona, Real Madrid, and Inter Milan.
+| Honours | | | | 2002/2003 | | | Luís Filipe Madeira Caeiro Figo (Portuguese pronunciation: ; born 4 November 1972) is a Portuguese former professional footballer who played as a winger for Sporting CP, Barcelona, Real Madrid, and Inter Milan.
 He won 127 caps for the Portugal national team, a one-time record.
 Figo is widely regarded as one of the best players of his generation and one of the greatest wingers in the history of the sport.
+He ranks second for the all-time Portuguese top assist providers in the UEFA Champions League (15).

 Figo won the 2000 Ballon d'Or, 2001 FIFA World Player of the Year, and in 2004 Pelé named him in the FIFA 100 list of the world's greatest living players.
 Figo is one of the few football players to have played for both Spanish rival clubs Barcelona and Real Madrid.
-His controversial transfer in 2000 from Barcelona to Real Madrid set a world record fee of €62 million.
+His transfer from Barcelona to Real Madrid in 2000 set a world record fee of €62 million.
 Figo, who was widely regarded as the face of Barcelona along with Rivaldo at that time, had signed a conditional agreement with Florentino Pérez, who at the time was running to become the president of Real Madrid.
-In short, the agreement stated that if Perez became the president of the club, Figo would sign for them.
+In short, the agreement stated that if Pérez became the president of the club, Figo would sign for them.
 If Figo refused to leave Barcelona, he would have to pay a penalty fee of 5 billion pesetas (around £22 million or $34 million).
-If Perez lost the election, Figo would keep 400 million pesetas (around £1.7 million)
+Wikipedia text is available under the terms of the GNU Free Documentation License - Full article |

 | |